codsen/codsen/packages/string-strip-html/readme.md

 In this case, it should strip HTML tags and **only** HTML tags.
 If we detect something else, only resembling a tag, we should not delete it, right?

+I think stripping anything else than an HTML tag would be _not doing it well_.

-Speaking about competitor libs, this is not the case currently.
-They excuse their algorithm imperfections saying unencoded brackets are not allowed within HTML.
+Speaking about competitor libs, they excuse their algorithm imperfections saying unencoded brackets are not allowed within HTML.

-But hey, isn't that a breach of scope if a string library that strips substrings is concerned will the ouput work in HTML?
+But hey, what if somebody wanted to strip HTML tags within simple text?
+Both inputs and outputs then _could_ contain brackets and they would not be encoded, right?

-For comparison, other HTML stripping libraries (like [strip](https://www.npmjs.com/package/strip) and [striptags](https://www.npmjs.com/package/striptags)) _assume_ the output must be HTML too.
+Other HTML stripping libraries (like [strip](https://www.npmjs.com/package/strip) and [striptags](https://www.npmjs.com/package/striptags)) _assume_ the output must be HTML too.
 As a consequence, they:

-1. Limit their functionality and algorithm creativity, not concerning with false positive cases, legit brackets in non-HTML scenarios, ...
+1. Limit their functionality and algorithm creativity, not concerning with false positive cases, legit brackets in non-HTML scenarios,
 2. thus preventing other libraries that accept HTML too as input (besides other things) to use their HTML stripping.

-I had emotional debates in GitHub with other people that were explaining me HTML must have to unencoded brackets.
+I had emotional debates on GitHub with other people that were explaining to me HTML must have to unencoded brackets.
 That was their response to me saying HTML stripping libraries should strip **only HTML tags** (not `a < b and c > d` for example).
-If it's deemed to be **not** an HTML tag, **it should not be stripped** and I don't care if unencoded brackets _are_ not allowed it HTML.
+If it's deemed to be **not** an HTML tag, **it should not be stripped** and I don't care if unencoded brackets _are_ not allowed in HTML.
 It's outside the scope.
 My algorithm didn't detect it as a tag and thus left it out.
 End of scope.

-For example, text cleaning libraries (like [Detergent](https://github.com/codsen/detergent)) might implement HTML stripping and their outputs will most of the cases be not-HTML (strictly speaking, since you can paste any text into HTML).
-String like `a < b and c > d` should be able to pass the HTML stripping intact.
+For example, text cleaning libraries (like [Detergent](https://github.com/codsen/detergent)) might implement HTML stripping, and their outputs will most of the cases be not-HTML (strictly speaking, since you can paste any text into HTML).
+A string like `a < b and c > d` should be able to pass the HTML stripping intact.
 Then, encode the brackets, but the HTML stripping should not strip `< b and c >`.

 The scope of this library is to take HTML and strip HTML tags and only HTML tags.
 If there's something else there besides tags, what doesn't belong in HTML, I don't care.
 Use different tool to process your string further.